Death of Hsu Tsu-tsai: Injury and death of Hsu Tsu-tsai

 Hsu was in the Netherlands with eight colleagues to attend the International Welders Conference in Delft.
-On 16 July 1966, Hsu was seen by a witness lying critically injured on the doorstep outside number 17, Prinse Mauritslaan, the rented house of the third secretary of the Chinese legation, where the engineers were staying.
+On 16 July 1966, Hsu was seen by a witness lying critically injured on the doorstep outside number 17, Prins Mauritslaan, the rented house of the third secretary of the Chinese legation, where the engineers were staying.
 The witness, businessman S. P. van der Veer, parked his car to offer assistance, but found that Hsu had been moved inside the house.
 When there was no response to his door knocks, Van der Veer went next door to number 19, where a neighbour let him in to call the police.

 The police arrived to find Hsu screaming in the lobby of the house, and despite the objections of the Chinese officials present, they took him to the Red Cross Hospital, where doctors began treatment for spinal and internal injuries.
 Whilst in the hospital's X-ray department, three Chinese men entered the room, placed Hsu on a stretcher and carried him to a car bearing diplomatic plates.
 The car drove to the Chinese legation at Adriaan Goekooplaan 7, The Hague, located in the mansion of the charge d'affaires Li En-chiu, where Hsu later died on the Sunday afternoon.
 Hsu's body was seized by Dutch police for post-mortem examination, when they intercepted a hearse carrying the body from the legation to a crematorium.